-So get the kettle on and join me to hear about this journey.
+So, get the kettle on and join me to find out more about this journey.

 Brit-brand Loaf makes laid-back furniture for people to kick-off their shoes and lead happier, more relaxed lives.
 The homeware brand has made it their mission to encourage people to enjoy their homes more.

 Having lost a whole Saturday trying to buy a bed, founder Charlie Marshall saw an opportunity to make the shopping experience as quick and hassle-free as possible.
 So two years, 187 mattress and bed factories later, Loaf was born.
 The predominantly online store launched with a select range of 12 beautifully made beds and just one perfect mattress.
 Today they cover the entire home.
 While most were waiting for the financial markets to improve, entrepreneur Marshall saw the downturn as the ideal time to launch a business.
 He attributes Loaf’s success to responding to consumers’ demand for characterful, handmade and affordable furniture.
 The fuss-free formula worked and having covered the bedroom they launched sofas in 2012 - now making up a significant part of the business.

 Loaf’s ethos is to make the customer experience as easy as possible: delivering at a convenient time, installing the new piece of furniture and taking away the packaging.

 The comfy sofas and upholstered beds are hand-produced in Long Eaton, Derbyshire - the heart of British upholstery making.
 And the mattresses are handmade in Wiltshire.
 Loaf’s makers are chosen for offering the best quality and craftsmanship available and they’re mostly family-run companies.